sandeshmahale/AppinessAssignment/README.md

   To run the backend application

-    pm2 start ecosystem.json ( Install pm2 to run is command )
+    pm2 start ecosystem.json ( Install pm2 to run this command )

 ## API Document